Karve — a native Windows alternative to Postman

 | Organize requests | Virtual folders over files from any repo; files never move | Cloud-synced collections inside workspaces |

-| Account & cloud | None — fully local, no sign-in | Account-centric; much functionality is cloud-tied |
+| Account & cloud | No Karve account or cloud workspace; files and history stay local | Account-centric; much functionality is cloud-tied |

 | Protocols | REST / HTTP | HTTP, GraphQL, gRPC |